We keep hearing about more and more radioactive danger around Japan but is there any chance it will get to Indonesia?

 At the end of the day, there could be developments that change the situation - but at this stage, travel to Indonesia will not be affected by radiation.

-Jesse - Safety Hub almost 7 years ago
+Jesse - Safety Hub over 9 years ago

 For your info, Indonesia is a safe country to travel to BUT never travel alone especially at nights.
 Shopping is good and cheap due to currency exchange.